Horizon Ag

 AT A GLANCE

-• First Provisia Rice System variety developed by the University of Arkansas
+• Developed by the University of Arkansas

 • Improved yield over PVL03 in the Upper Delta